In September, 1830, a meeting between the United States Commissioners and the Choctaw

 present shape and size.
 Since its formation in 1833, Carroll County

 has undergone numerous changes in size, reducing it from 1090 to 640 square miles.
-To see the boundary
+To see the

-changes, Click Here.
+boundary changes, Click Here.

-Carroll County was the 10th county formed in Mississippi
+Carroll County was the 10th

-and was once the largest county in the state, with an area of 1,090
+county formed in Mississippi and was once the largest county in the state,

-square miles.
-In comparison, Rhode
+miles.
+In comparison, Rhode Island,

-Island, the nation's smallest state, is only 1,212
+the nation's smallest state, is only 1,212

 square miles.
 Out of Mississippi's